Bachmanity-sudo/Get-ASX-data-and-create-csv-file/README.md

 # Grab-ASX-data
-Powershell and Python script to quickly create a data file with other 10 years of ASX data
+Powershell and Python script to quickly create a .csv data file with other 10 years of ASX data

-1.Setup folders.
+1. Setup folders.
 Suggested: C:\ASX_DATA\DATA, C:\ASX_DATA\ZIPPED, C:\ASX_DATA\UNZIPPED.

 2. Navigate to https://www.asxhistoricaldata.com/ (this site contains over 10 years of free ASX data which is current to last Friday and is updated every Sunday).